Finding normal binary floating-point factors efficiently

-This is clearly not regular, since $\diam \RN^{-1}[\set{x}] = \beta^\qmax/2$.
+This is clearly not equitable, since $\diam \RN^{-1}[\Set{x}] = \beta^\qmax/2$.
 However, this inconvenience is not as important as it may seem.
 As mentioned earlier, IEEE 754-style rounding to nearest specifies that a number rounds to an infinity if and only if its magnitude is no less than $(\max \floats + \beta^{\emax + 1})/2$.
-This in turn means that the preimages of $\min \floats$ and $\max \floats$ under rounding have a diameter of $\beta^\qmax$, as required for regularity.
-In particular, the preimages of $\min \floats$ and $\max \floats$ under any regular rounding to nearest are at least as large as those under IEEE 754-style rounding: \begin{lemma} $\RN$ is a regular rounding function if and only if $\RN^{-1}[\set{+\infty}] \subseteq I$ and $\RN^{-1}[\set{-\infty}] \subseteq -I$ where $I = [(\max \floats + \beta^{\emax + 1})/2, +\infty]$. \end{lemma} Therefore, since IEEE 754-style systems are virtually the only ones in use, we do not consider regularity to be an especially onerous requirement.
+This in turn means that the preimages of $\min \floats$ and $\max \floats$ under rounding have a diameter of $\beta^\qmax$, as required for equitability.
+In particular, the preimages of $\min \floats$ and $\max \floats$ under any equitable rounding to nearest are at least as large as those under IEEE 754-style rounding: \begin{lemma} $\RN$ is an equitable rounding function if and only if $\RN^{-1}[\Set{+\infty}] \subseteq I$ and $\RN^{-1}[\Set{-\infty}] \subseteq -I$ where $I = [(\max \floats + \beta^{\emax + 1})/2, +\infty]$. \end{lemma} Therefore, since IEEE 754-style systems are virtually the only ones in use, we do not consider equitability to be an especially onerous requirement.